101companies/101docs/worker/modules/testAllExplorerEntities.md

 Development currently happens on [101worker](https://github.com/101companies/101worker) branch `testAllExplorerEntities`, but is ready to be merged into `master`.

+## Configuration

+This module can be configured with file `${worker101dir}/modules/testAllExplorerEntities/config.py`.
+All values are documented within that file.

 ## Running

 Like any other module this one is started with each normal worker cycle.

+By default this module is executed in incremental mode.
+That is, with each incarnation a preconfigured time is spent collection errors.
+Afterwards the current state of the module is made persistent and resumed at the next incarnation.

-If you want to explicitly run this module do:
+If you want to explicitly force a full error analysis of all sites of the explorer, do:

-    RUNONLY=testAllExplorerEntities make production.run
+    cd ${worker101dir}/modules/testAllExplorerEntities
+    ./force_full_run.sh

-The module will use all available cores during execution.
+This module will use all available cores during execution.
-The currently tested runtime on a local machine is about 6 Minutes (4x 3.4 GHz), but expected to be faster on the actual server.
-Therefore we deemed that this module can be included in the normal worker cycle,.

 ## Errors types